altaykacan/altaykacan.github.io/content/_index.md

 # Hi there! 👋

 Welcome to *Tangents of Thought*.
 This is my little corner of the internet where I share and document my learning.
-You can expect to find posts about machine learning, deep generative models, computer vision, 3D <abbr title="Computer-Aided Design">CAD</abbr>, and engineering.
+You can expect to find posts about machine learning, computer vision, 3D <abbr title="Computer-Aided Design">CAD</abbr>, and engineering.

 Head on to the [About](/about) page to learn more about who I am and why this blog exists.